microsoft/AdaptiveCards/specs/DesignDiscussions/InputLabelsOptionLabelFor.md

 #### Required and Optional indicators

-> What do we expect to do here?
-Are we expecting authors to put their own required indicator?
-If so, then that's allowing authors to make bad cards, otherwise, the removal of styling must actually be performed for the indicator.

  By default, we will mark required inputs with a `*`.
 We may want, however, to provide the option for the host to configure a suffix to the label for required or optional inputs.
 This allows the host to add a `*` to required labels, or to add the words "required" or "optional".
 Consider a host config similar to the below:

   ```json